 LG: I agree with Alvan; he has mentioned that “it is important for deaf children to acquire language at the same rate as hearing children, and have the same access to language”.
-As part of the ableism, the ability to speak (verbally) is additional plus-point for Deaf.
+As part of ableism, the ability to speak (verbally) is an additional plus-point for Deaf.
 However, it is not comfortable to make such judgements that might lead to comparisons.

 *How did you appreciate music, especially with your hearing loss?

 LG: I learnt music since very young.
-When I was ten, I was chosen to play in the deaf percussion band, and at that time, that band was being established by the first-timer band instructor who had no experience with Deaf.
+When I was ten, I was chosen to play in the deaf percussion band, and at that time, that band was being established by a first-timer band instructor who had no experience with the Deaf.
 I then learnt more about mallet percussion.
 Actually, musicality comes from you.
 With my deafness, I still had some of my residual hearing.
-This vary among different deaf people; some hear better than other counterparts.
-Musicality means the sensitivity to, knowledge of music.
-I rely on seeing, feeling and interpreting music most of the times.
+This varies among different deaf people; some hear better than other counterparts.
+Musicality means the sensitivity to, and knowledge of music.
+I rely on seeing, feeling and interpreting music most of the time.
 I am different from others you might name; Azariah, Beethoven, and Evelyn Glennie.
 We have our different experiences with music.
 Unlike them, I did not acquire much of music since very young.
 Partly because of my deafness.
 It is really amazing for me to carry it on till now.

 Being in the deaf percussion band was really fantastic.
 Really FUN!
-When I entered the mainstreamed secondary school, I was chosen to be in the concert band.
+When I entered the mainstream secondary school, I was chosen to be in the concert band.
 Again, by the same teacher.
 I was assigned to perform the solo song, “Happy Mallets” at that time.
 I felt more competitive as I knew I was different from hearing musicians.
 So, I went to the National Library to read up more on music.
-My parents couldn’t afford to buy me the piano, so I drew many bars, just like xylophone.
-I imagined playing bars on these paper virtually.
+My parents couldn’t afford to buy me the piano, so I drew many bars, just like the xylophone.
+I imagined playing bars on these papers virtually.
 It was not easy for me.